JuanOlaya/Artificial-Intelligence/README.md

   </a>
 </p>

 Assigment: Create a Blend Tree to manage the animations related with the motion of the main character that we spoke above.
 Use the Animator window of Unity.
+Also create an interface script that map the input of the keyboard and the Animator Controller.

 ### 4. Finite State Machine (Animator window)
 We use the functionality of Unity [Finite State Machine](https://docs.unity3d.com/es/current/Manual/StateMachineBasics.html) using the Animator window to manage the behaviours that must available in any moment with Any State including the Blend Tree associated with the main character's movement.